 I mentioned wanting bats.
 Since they don’t have our roof to live in anymore, some bat houses would be great for keeping the mosquitoes down.
 I’d like to add a bat house up on that tree above the birdhouse.
 I’ll need to get out the big ladder but I think it’d be a great spot for a little family of bats.

 We’ve had robins nest in the cherry tree both years we’ve been here.
 None made it to egg laying though 🙁 I’m hoping for noisy baby birds one of these days.
+The birds may also serve as a good protection against pests, in other words ‘rid my critters‘.

 Have you ever had any luck with birdhouses?
 I remember the baby birds in a birdhouse in my Great-Grandma Dillman’s backyard in Iowa.
 I’ve been fascinated ever since but in Texas, the wasps are more likely than the birds to take over your birdhouse.
 I’m hoping I’ll have better luck up here in New England!